augustine0890/Data-Analyst/Step_4_Working with Data Sources/README.md

 - SQL Fundamentals: Learn the basic working with SQL databases.
 - SQL Intermediate: Table Relations and Joins.
-- SQL and Databases Advanced:
+- SQL and Databases Advanced: <br>
   Learn how to work with PostgreSQL, customize databases using indexing and how to improve database performance.
  - APIs and Web Scraping: Learn how to acquire data from APIs and the web.